MarkEdmondson1234/searchConsoleR/README.md

 ### 0.1.2.9000 - Github

-Change error for country lookup to a warning if countrycode not recognised, return the original ISO code instead.
+* Correct bug for error in country code.
+Will now return the original ISO code instead if not recognised (e.g. CXX)
+* Add `scr_auth` function that wraps `googleAuthR::gar_auth` so you don't need to load googleAuthR explicitly.

 ### 0.1.2 - on CRAN